VoltK/NinjaWay/README.md

 ## How to run it?

-1) import gradle.build in any IDEA
+1) import build.gradle in any IDEA

 2) ``` gradlew desktop:run ```